p-bodson/mifMaker/README.md

 > This means writing *my_preview_image.png* instead of *my_preview_image*

 - The mif will be saved as mifData.mif in the same directory as mifMaker.py.
 If you run the program again, **the data will be overwritten**

-- Remember that the resolution through VGA is limited, make sure that the image being converted to mif is small enough to fit on a VGA screen